SusanaLM/Injective-tensor-multiplication/README.md

 * **Notes**
   - version : v1.0
-  - If the input has odd dimentions, the code automatically adds padding one on the right and/or bottom.
-  - The combination ReLU followed by a poset filter seems to work well.

 * **Colophon**
-  - Credits -- code, algorithm, implementation/deployment, testing and overall direction: Susana Lopez Moreno.
+  - Credits -- code, algorithm, implementation/deployment, testing and overall direction: Susana López Moreno and Jeong-Hoon Jun.
   - Copyright and License -- see [LICENSE]([https://github.com/SusanaLM/Injective-tensor-multiplication?tab=MIT-1-ov-file]) file.
   - How to contribute: submit issues.
   - This work was supported by the Korea National Research Foundation (NRF) grant funded by the Korean government (MSIT) (RS-2024-00406152).
 J.-H. Ju was supported by the Basic Science Program of the NRF of Korea (NRF-2022R1C1C101\\ 0052) and by the Basic Research Laboratory (grant MSIT no. RS-202400414849).